enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 handling failures, back-pressure, load balancing, etc, etc, etc. You have to balance the costs of many small nodes vs fewer large nodes.
-You have to factor in whether it's cheaper or faster to have a highly compressed representation (like delta encoding) sent over the network, but requires more memory and CPU utlitization to unpack locally *OR* maybe trade-off more total bytes over the wire for the ability to stream data in a memory/CPU lite fashion.
-Is any of what you're doing cachable or re-usable, locally or remotely?
+You have to factor in whether it's cheaper or faster to have a highly compressed representation (like delta encoding) sent over the network, but requires more memory and CPU utilization to unpack locally *OR* maybe trade-off more total bytes over the wire for the ability to stream data in a memory/CPU lite fashion.
+Is any of what you're doing cacheable or reusable, locally or remotely?
 How do I observe the behavior of my system in relation to the things it depends on or who depends on it (i.e. metrics, logs, traces, events).

 Maybe it's not just a "simple" 1-to-1 client/server